leanprover/theorem_proving_in_lean4/type_classes.rst

 Chaining Instances
 ------------------

-If that were the extent of type class inference, it would not be all the impressive; it would be simply a mechanism of storing a list of instances for the elaborator to find in a lookup table.
+If that were the extent of type class inference, it would not be all that impressive; it would be simply a mechanism of storing a list of instances for the elaborator to find in a lookup table.
 What makes type class inference powerful is that one can *chain* instances.
 That is, an instance declaration can in turn depend on an implicit instance of a type class.
 This causes class inference to chain through instances recursively, backtracking when necessary, in a Prolog-like search.

 For example, the following definition shows that if two types ``α`` and ``β`` are inhabited, then so is their product: